mozjay0619/pyqreg/README.rst

 Pyqreg
 ======

 Pyqreg implements the quantile regression algorithm with fast estimation method using the interior point method following the preprocessing procedure in Portnoy and Koenker (1997).
-It provides methods for estimating the asymptotic covariance matrix for i.i.d and heteroskedastic errors, as well as clustered errors as proposed by Parente and Silva (2013).
+It provides methods for estimating the asymptotic covariance matrix for i.i.d and heteroskedastic errors, as well as clustered errors following Parente and Silva (2013).

 Reference
 ---------